Transaction Monitoring ¦ Luxembourg

 Supervisory inspections frequently assess transaction monitoring arrangements in detail, including system design, data inputs, and investigative processes.
 Institutions must be able to demonstrate both the design rationale and the operational effectiveness of monitoring controls.
 We assist clients in preparing for inspections, addressing findings, and implementing sustainable remediation measures.

-Transaction monitoring is closely linked to customer risk assessment, KYC and CDD, suspicious transaction reporting, and broader AML/CFT/CPF governance.
+Transaction monitoring is closely linked to customer risk assessment, KYC and CDD, sanctions compliance, and broader AML/CFT/CPF compliance.
 This service integrates with our wider Anti-Financial Crime support, which is covered on dedicated service pages.